 For some people, taking control and voicing opinions is simply in their nature.
 While you might not always be able to understand exactly why your friend is the way they are, you can accept them for who they are and learn how to communicate with them in a way that works for the both of you (even if that means saying no every once in a while).

 For instance, people with bossy tendencies may be quick to offer opinions and often feel best when they know others follow their suggestions.
 If this is how someone in your life acts, you may consider voicing your own opinion about what you need from them as your friend.

 Perhaps you want them to understand that sometimes you just need a person who will listen without offering advice or opinions.
 If you're unsure how to say no to a bossy friend, you can try saying something like, "You've always been great about sharing your thoughts with me, but for right now I'm looking for you to just listen.
 This will help me figure out what I need."

 This helps assure your friend that they’re still important to you but that their role needs to change from adviser to listener.
-Don't be afraid to be honest and take a stand when you need to.
-It will help both you and your friend feel happier and more comfortable with the friendship in the long run.

 Negative friends can change your personality if you let them.
 Instead, keep your cool with a bossy friend and do your best to remain assertive but kind.
 Just because someone is being pushy or loud with you doesn’t mean you have to treat them the same way.
 Instead of falling into their patterns, you can always remove yourself from a negative situation.